-Our plans are in the early stages, so our design and planting proposals will evolve as we gather local input and the results of our ecological, landscape and heritage assessments.
-These are our current thoughts.
-For further details, please join us at our community info event on Thursday 9th of February.
+Our plans are in the early stages, so our design and planting proposals will evolve as we gather local input and assess the results of our ecological, landscape and heritage assessments.
+For further details, please join us at our community information events on Wednesday 5th or Thursday 6th April.
+Our consultations with the local community will help us design the final plan, which we will then submit for planning permission.